ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 Now it is time to actually try our backend.

-If you have IntelliJ Ultimate, you can use its built-in powerful HTTP Request client, if not, you can also use postman or curl:
+If you have IntelliJ IDEA Ultimate, you can use its built-in powerful HTTP Request client, if not, you can also use postman or curl:

-### IntelliJ Ultimate:
+### IntelliJ IDEA Ultimate:
 {: #first-request-intellij }

-IntelliJ Ultimate, along PhpStorm and other IDEs from JetBrains include a very nice [Editor-Based Rest Client](https://blog.jetbrains.com/phpstorm/2017/09/editor-based-rest-client/){:target="_blank"}.
+IntelliJ IDEA Ultimate, along PhpStorm and other IDEs from JetBrains include a very nice [Editor-Based Rest Client](https://blog.jetbrains.com/phpstorm/2017/09/editor-based-rest-client/){:target="_blank"}.

 First you have to create a HTTP Request file (either `api` or `http` extensions)